-Contact the Social Security Administration for help and information on:
+Contact the Social Security Administration for help and information about the following:

-- Paying a higher Part B premium if your modified adjusted gross income is over a certain level.
+- Paying higher Part B and Part D premiums if your modified adjusted gross income is over a certain level

 TTY/TDD phone: 1-800-325-0778

 Website: www.ssa.gov.
-Click on the “Medicare” tab at the top of the home page.
+Click on the “Benefits” tab at the top of the home page, and then on "Medicare" on the drop-down menu.
 The website includes general information, frequently asked questions, and online application forms for certain benefits, such as Extra Help for assistance paying for prescription drug costs.
 The site can be read in 15 languages as well as English.
 (Note that some web browsers do not support this site.
 If you have difficulty reading it, switch to a common browser such as Internet Explorer, Mozilla, Firefox, Safari, etc.)

 Contact the Centers for Medicare & Medicaid Services for help and information on: